QIRoss/Chef-Inspect-Compliance-and-Remediantion/README.md

 ## Project Overview

-The project idea is use Chef Inspec to check if the container is working fine and if not remediate it with build and making it run.
+This project demonstrates how to use Chef InSpec to monitor the status of a container, ensuring it is running correctly.
+If the container is found to be non-compliant (i.e., not running), the project automates the remediation process by rebuilding and restarting the container.

 ## How to Use